getampt/docs/web-based-ides.md

     command: npm run gitpod:ampt
 ```

-Since GitPod purges anything globally installed when the workspace is restarted, this installs the Ampt CLI to your devDependencies.
+Since Gitpod purges anything globally installed when the workspace is restarted, this installs the Ampt CLI to your devDependencies.
 This is automatically ignored by Ampt's builder and sync processes.

 In your `package.json`, add a new script to start the Ampt CLI: